A Few More Natural Cough & Cold Remedies

 I’m really wishing I had some oregano oil, too.
 But Whole Foods had it for like $30… way too much on top of all of the other stuff we’ve bought.
 So, I’ll have to keep an eye out for it on sale later.

-Oh yeah, one more thing I’d like to try if the coughing persists through the night- slathering Vicks Vapor Rub on the bottom of the kids’ feet and covering them with socks.
+Oh yeah, one more thing I’d like to try if the coughing persists through the night- slathering a homemade vapor rub (with eucalyptus essential oil) on the bottom of the kids’ feet and covering them with socks.

 Maybe a chopped onion by the bedside as well?